Home > Resources > How to transfer iPhone photos to your MacBook Air

 2. Open Dropbox on your iPhone, tap on the "+" icon at the bottom of the screen and select "Upload Photos."

-3. Choose the photos you want to upload from your iPhone's camera roll and tap "Upload."
+3. Choose the photos you wish to upload from your iPhone's photo library and tap "Upload."

 4. Run Dropbox on your MacBook Air and locate the folder where you uploaded your photos.